AveryLor/AveryLor/README.md

 What I'm building right now:
 - A 32 bit softcore RISC-V processor with pipelining, jump instructions and a call stack
 - My own basic OS in rust
-- Learning about CUDA programming and distributed system / compute design
+- Custom compiler

+I'm also trying to learn more about:
+- Electronic design
+- EMC testing
+- RF design and wireless telemtry

-I am also a SWE intern on the RBC Amplify team for this summer.
+Currently I am a SWE intern on the RBC Amplify team for this summer.

 LinkedIn: https://www.linkedin.com/in/averywlor/